-- Whole school activities to develop an enjoyment of reading (for example mystery readers, storytelling events whole class story) - Small group targeted literacy support to boost reading, writing and spelling throughout the school - Use of SEN friendly resources - Programs of work tailored to the needs of children with severe SEN - Use of writing slopes pencil grips and wedge cushions - Extra opportunities to practice reading to a range of adults. - Reading buddies for children who would benefit from extra reading practice. - Reading comprehension support programme for KS2 pupils (Inference Training) - Enhance Rehearsal Technique to boost pupils' quick recall of sight vocabulary.
+- Whole school activities to develop an enjoyment of reading (for example mystery readers, storytelling events, whole class storytime) - Small group targeted literacy support to boost reading , writing and spelling throughout the school - Use of SEN friendly resources - Programs of work tailored to the needs of children with severe SEN - Small group phonics booster sessions - Use of writing slopes pencil grips and wedge cushions - Extra opportunities to practice reading to a range of adults. - Reading sessions with our school reading dog for children who would benefit from extra reading practice. - Reading comprehension support programme for KS2 pupils (Inference Training) - Enhance Rehearsal Technique to boost pupils' quick recall of sight vocabulary.